A year ago, we wrote

 Here it is next to the 2.53 Mac mini, also introduced yesterday.

 When you take the top cover off, you see the main difference.
-Instead of an optical drive, it's the second hard drive sitting there
+Instead of an optical drive, it's the second hard drive sitting there right on top.

 Otherwise, all the same antennas are all in the same places.
 (Having no optical drive does make it easier to get to that bottom, right hand screw.)